ropensci/skimr/CONTRIBUTING.md

 ## Understanding the scope of skimr

-Skimr solves a very specific set of problems focused on the compact, flexible and useful display of summary data in the console.
+`skimr` solves a very specific set of problems focused on the compact, flexible and useful display of summary data in the console.
 By itself it is not intended as a replacement for packages that create publication ready tables.
 The basic concept is that of "skimming" a data frame or tibble to get an overview of the data it contains.

 One intended group of users is students in a first semester statistics class.
 As such, the package is focused on data types that are widely used.
 One general guideline is that if a data type is not found in the `datasets` package it will not be directly supported in `skimr`.
-Fortunately, the `skim()` function is a generic which means that rather than add to the core package you can write your own implementation for specialized classes of data and for objects that are not data frames.
-Please read the vignette "Supporting additional objects" that provides documentation of how to do this.
+Fortunately, `skim()` has a generic internal function for handling a variety of data types `get_skimmers()`.
+See the documentation for that function or the vignette "Supporting additional objects" for documentation on how to do this.

+Similarly, `skimr` is deeply tied to the `tidyverse` and `dplyr` in particular.
+The comes with a lot of benefits, but some constraints too.
+Most importantly, data processed by `skim()` needs to be an object that inherits from a data frame or in a form that can be coerced to a data frame.

 ## Tests

-Skimr uses testthat for testing.
+`skimr` uses `testthat` for testing.
 Please try to provide 100% test coverage for any submitted code and always check that existing tests continue to pass.
 If you are a beginner and need help with writing a test, mention this in the issue and we will try to help.

 ## Pull requests

 Pull requests should be against the _develop_ branch not the master branch.
 You can set this when creating your pull request.
 Please make a separately named branch to submit.
 Keep each branch for a complete specific issue.
-If you create a pull request by editing in the github web editor and you end up with multiple pull requests, note that in your issue comments.
+If you create a pull request by editing in the GitHub web editor and you end up with multiple pull requests, note that in your issue comments.

 ## Code style